 So, we do need to have that level of service be a key factor for all of our communities and looking at public health as a huge part of that public level of service.

 And that Havelock community, the water is currently being chlorinated.
 They had done the risk assessment before the Incident, years before, and said hey we could get contaminated water.

 They had chlorination injection points at every single one of their wells.
 The trouble is, once you get contamination in the water, your sampling is not continuously done online usually.
 Well, in New Zealand, it isn’t.

 And so it’s was too late.
 The horse had already bolted in terms of that.

-The really interesting thing is, that town wants chlorine out of the water even after a third of the town has been sick, you know.
-Lots of children being sick.
-Old people dying.
+The fascinating thing is that the town wants chlorine out of the water even after a third of the town has been sick, you know.
+Lots of children being unwell.
+Older people are dying.
 They still don’t want chlorine on their water.

 And the municipality has had to provide one well with a tap where people can go and fill up their water without chlorine in it.

-And you go, well that’s a conversation and a communication between the regulators and the municipality, and the community to say really we can’t guarantee the safety of the water without some sort of disinfectant and residual chlorine is still about the best way of doing that I think.
+And you go, well, that’s a conversation and communication between the regulators and the municipality, and the community to say we can’t guarantee the safety of the water without some sort of disinfectant and residual chlorine is still about the best way of doing that I think.